SamLynnEvans/Fillit_bitwise/README.md

 2. Reinforcement of ability to implement recursive back-tracking algorithms.

-3. Deeper understanding of how arrays are stored in the memory and how they can be accessed.
+3. I gained a deeper understanding of how arrays are stored in the memory and how they can be accessed.
 One of the biggest conceptual challenges of the project was to deal with changing sizes for the square (ranging from 2 * 2 to 16 * 16).
 This was achieved by using 16 integers as an array, each representing one row.
-When seeing if I could fit a piece, casting an integer from the map as a uint64_t would mean the piece was compared beyond only that integer, and would read 64 bits into the array, covering the the next 3 integers (and thus rows).
+When seeing if I could fit a piece, casting an integer from the map as a uint64_t would mean the piece was compared beyond only that integer, and would read 64 bits into the array, and compare against the the next 3 integers (and thus rows) too.